saumyap24/AWS_Cloud_Practitioner_Exam_Notes/global_infrastructure/global_infrastructure.md

 - For workloads that need to meet compliance boundaries:
     - <b>AWS outposts</b> is physical rack of servers that you can put in your data center.
 Your data will reside wherever outpost physically resides
     - <b>AWS config</b> is a Policy code service
-        - You can create rules to conitnous check AWS resources configuration
+        - You can create rules to continous check AWS resources configuration
         - If they deviate you can add check to be alerted or to auto remediate
-    - <b>IAM Policies</b> can be written explicitly deny access to apecific AWS Regions
+    - <b>IAM Policies</b> can be written explicitly deny access to specific AWS Regions
         - A <b> Service Control Policy</b> are permissions applied organisation wide

 ## AWS for Government